carloskelly13/publications/README.md

 ### Publications

-Publications is an Angular-based page layout and screen design web application.
-It uses ExpressJS, AngularJS, d3, MongooseJS, MongoDB, Grunt and Bower.
-It is currently undergoing conversion to AngularJS and is very incomplete.
-Previous complete versions based on BackboneJS are tagged as 1.0.x.
+Publications 2.x is an Angular-based page layout and screen design web application.
+It uses ExpressJS, AngularJS, MongooseJS, MongoDB, Grunt and Bower.

 #### Getting Started